 As we age, our skin starts to lose its natural fresh, smooth and supple texture.
 This decline happens due to internal body changes, most of which occur due to hormonal shifts.
 And, the external culprits include extreme weather, excessive sun exposure, humidity, and dryness.

-As we age our skin starts to lose it natural fresh, smooth and supple texture, courtesy internal changes, hormonal changes being at the top of the list, and external factors, such hot and cold weather, sun exposure, humidity and dryness etc. All these factors, together with aging, take a toll on your skin, making it look wrinkled and tired.
-But the good news is that cosmetic surgery and aesthetic medicine both have a solution for your tired looking skin.
-Three most commonly used skin rejuvenation procedures have been listed below.
+All these factors take a toll on your skin, making it look wrinkled and tired.
+But the good news is cosmetic surgery combined with aesthetic medicine offers a viable solution for your tired-looking skin.
+This article describes the three most commonly used skin rejuvenation procedures below.

-This is probably the most effective and most demanded skin rejuvenation treatment nowadays, equally popular among men and women.
-It is primarily used to treat damage caused to skin by excessive unaided sun exposure, such as skin discoloration, melasma, age spots and early aging.
-However, it can also be used to treat numerous other skin conditions such as acne scars, expression lines and wrinkles and sagging skin.
-A pulsating beam of light is made incident on the areas that need to be treated.
-The heating effect causes the skin to become taut and also accelerates natural collagen production, which ultimately makes you skin look and feel smooth, soft and supple.
+Photorejuvenation is probably the most effective and most demanded skin rejuvenation treatment nowadays.
+It is primarily used to treat damage caused to skin by excessive direct sun exposure.
+This exposure generally leads to skin discoloration, melasma, age spots, and early aging.
+Photorejuvenation also helps treat numerous skin conditions such as acne scars, expression lines, wrinkles, and sagging skin.

 Photorejuvenation or intense pulsed light therapy involves directing a pulsed light beam onto the treatment area.
 The heating effect of this light beam accelerates natural collagen production, making the skin taut.
 As a result, the skin starts to look and feel smooth, soft, and supple.